maxbogard/magicbook/README.md

 ### Planned Features

-- Importing charts into the library
+- Importing chart files into the library
 - Update the chart "info.json" file
 - Modifying created books with a record of previous versions and the date modified, so PDFs with only updated parts as opposed to the whole book can be